Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • Search for potential competitors

-• Use the regulatory strategy outcomes as a supportive information
+• Use the regulatory strategy outcomes as supportive information

 13 Risk management plan